 Each limit must be reviewed or renewed annually, following the same process as for credit granting.
-The limits for interbank facilities are all reviewed at once, with the last review taking place in the fourth quarter of 2021 for approval by the parent company in January 2022.
+The limits for interbank facilities are all reviewed together at the same time, with the last review taking place in the fourth quarter of 2022 for approval by the HO in January 2023.